alhsu/AmpliVar/README.md

             -t [THREADS]
       ~~~

-    * Testing Amplivar's variant calling function
+    * Testing AmpliVar's variant calling function
-      * Start a BLAT server (this can be a different computer from the one running Amplivar)
+      * Start a BLAT server (this can be a different computer from the one running AmpliVar)
         Replace OS with either "darwin" (Mac) or "linux" depending on your operating system.
         ~~~
     	[/PATH/TO/AMPLIVAR]/bin/[OS]/gfServer start localhost [PORT] [/PATH/TO/BLAT/GENOME/GENOME.2bit]
         ~~~

     	Wait for the message "Server ready for queries!".
-      * In another terminal, run Amplivar:
+      * In another terminal, run AmpliVar:
     	~~~
     	[/PATH/TO/AMPLIVAR]/bin/universal/amplivar_wrapper.sh \
     		-m VARIANT_CALLING \